 The flexibility of this approach enables you to complement all of the above with additional information.
 For instance, 360° imagery could serve to further your understanding of utility services and aid with potential maintenance work.
 Accessibility on mobile devices in addition to the tried and trusted desktop view allows workers to perform any updates as effortlessly as possible.

-We may not have x-ray vision or be able to predict damage before it actually happens, but we can take charge of how quickly we are able to address it.
-Moving away from reactive approach towards facility management can sure save a lot of money and grey hairs over time.
+We may not have x-ray vision or be able to predict damage before it actually happens, but we can take charge of how quickly we’re able to address it.
+Moving away from a reactive approach towards facility management can sure save a lot of money and grey hairs over time.
 It’ll certainly make the work of locating and recording utility services for facilities managers more efficient.

 For more information read how AltoSUE helps tackle these challenges.